d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 ## Swapspace
 Up next, we check how to use a swapspace.
 We already created one before, but did not add it to our usable swapspace.
 The swapspace is used when your system runs out of RAM and needs to offload any unused data, which is needed later on again.
 To create a swapspace we use the command mkswap, to turn the swapspace on or off, use the swapon or swapoff command.
 We’ll recreate adding swapspace by the following example.
-First we check the availeble space at this time.
+First we check the available space at this time.
 ```bash
 student@linux-ess:~$ free -h
                total        used        free      shared  buff/cache   available